 This is one of my favorites.
 The app pulls data from eBird and lists birds near your exact location.
-Notable/rare species are listed in a separate section, as well as birding "hotspots" (places with high bird activity).
-The app also includes a search option for species in Xeno-Canto's online sound database.
-There are similar apps available (like Bird'sEye), but I prefer this one because of the clean interface, in-depth options for the date/location range-plus, it's free.
+In addition, notable or rare species are listed in a separate section, as well as birding "hotspots" (place with high bird activity).
+There are similar apps like this one available, such as Bird's Eye.
+However, I prefer this one because of the clean interface, data range options, and the fact that it is free.

-- Lists birds near your exact location - Lets you specify within what distance and date range - Separately lists notable or rare species (and links directly to eBird list of bird observation) - Shows nearby "hotspots" - Map feature shows movements of individual bird species - Links to Xeno-Canto bird sound online database for species
+- Lists birds near your exact location - Lets you choose within what distance and date range - Separately lists notable or rare species (and links directly to eBird list of bird observation) - Shows nearby "hotspots" - Map feature shows movements of individual bird species